amani1415/EDA_salary/README.md

 ### Tools:
-•	Numpy and Pandas for data manipulation
+•	Numpy and Pandas for data manipulation.

-•	Matplotlib and Seaborn for plotting
+•	Matplotlib and Seaborn for plotting.

-•	Tableau for interactive visualizations
+•       plotly for interactive visualizations.